IBM/qiskit-qx-info/README.md

 * 5-qubit backend: IBM Q team, "IBM Q 5 Yorktown backend specification V1.1.0," (2018).
 Retrieved from https://ibm.biz/qiskit-yortkown

-Please specify the backend name (here IBM Q 5 Yorktown) and the version used for taking the data.
+Please specify the name (here IBM Q 5 Yorktown) and the version used for taking the data.

 ## Other QISKit projects